 Creating a financial plan can be a comprehensive job.
-Having an experienced financial coach help you wade through the whys and hows of your financial plan can be helpful.
+Having an experienced financial coach help you wade through the whys and hows of your financial planning can be helpful.

 They can help you lower your monthly bills so you have more money to achieve your dreams with.
 Then they can show you how to allocate that additional money toward your dreams and goals.